vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 #### The Russell-Zarmelo Paradox

 So far, we've talked about stuff that is part of the real historical canon of Navyanyāya.
 Below, I'll apply some of these ideas to talking about the Russel-Zarmelo paradox.
 Although I personally don't know of a discussion of this paradox in an actual Nyāya text, puzzles about self-reference are something Naiyyāyikas do talk about (as we mentioned earlier, with regard to Udayāna's discussion about 'natural types').
 So, the topic is still within the broad canvas of Navyanyāya issues.

 The paradox in its original setting was intended to show that set theory with unrestricted set comprehensions, i.e. the ability to define a set on the basis of any arbitrary property, is inconsistent.
 The idea is to define a set S as 'all objects that have the property P', where P is 'the property of not being being a member of itself'.

 Then, the question is if S has the property P. If S does not have P; then, S would be a member of itself.
 But, that would mean S does have the property P, since ever member of S has P, by definition.
 But, this is a contradiction: S both has and lacks P. Now, if S *does* have P, then it would not be a member or itself.
 But, since everything that has P is a member of S, S would be a member of itself; leading to another contradiction: S both is and is not a member of itself.

 In order to address this problem, it seems like you have to either redesign your language (as in Russell's ramified type theory), or adjust your axioms (as in ZFs axiom schema of separation) such that sets like S can't be proven to exist.

 In order to reconstruct this problem in the Navyanyāya framework, we have to first construct a definition of P:

 <div>
-P = (t̂⊥ι t̂)τ <br>
+P = (t̂⊥ι t̂)λ <br>
 प: = आत्म।अभावः।वत्।त्वम्
 </div>
 {: .quote .example}